• Menu

 For the youngest skiers (ages 3 to 6), ski lessons emphasize fun.
 If kids start to cry, they go inside and play where it’s warm.

-Preschoolers will learn the basics, like stopping and maybe some turns.
+Preschoolers will learn the basics, like stopping and maybe making some turns.
 Instructors jog beside them yelling Pizza! and French Fries!
 Pizza to make a wedge to stop.
 French fries to keep the skis parallel.

 Most ski resorts keep the preschoolers corralled in a separate area with a dedicated surface lift.